 How it all began

-The project began in 2003, when a small group from the UK worked in the area with charity Habitat for Humanity to build decent homes for three low-income families.
+The idea began in 2003, when a small group from the UK worked in the village of Kisasa, near the capital Dodoma with charity Habitat for Humanity to build decent homes for three low-income families.
 Plans for an eventual number of 300 families on the site prompted community leaders to ask us if we could build a primary school as the nearest local school was quite a distance away and already overcrowded with up to 160 children in some classes!

 Eight of the original team of twelve volunteers were able to commit to return and worked hard over the next three years to raise funds and plan the school build.